iitc-project/ingress-intel-total-conversion/README.md

   - separated automated/public/faction
   - only showing the last automated message for each user.
 Makes a great “where are they now” guide.
 - automatic idle resume
-- portal details actually update themselves
+- portal details get updated while portal is visible on map
 - links to portals made easy (partly works with the vanilla map, too)
 - info porn.
 Everything with the help cursor has more info hidden in a tooltip.
 - may toggle portals/links/fields